 Icon will indicate when cruise control is active or the cruise set speed will be displayed (optional).
-Icon looks like a clock dial face.
+Icon looks like a clock dial face

-right hand status bar is bell.
+Alarm On Indicator - The right hand status bar is equipped with a clock warning bell.
 If the alarm has been set, the bell will be displayed with no animation.
-When the alarm is active, the bell shows animation
+When the alarm is active, the bell shows animation.